Myanmar court convicts Suu Kyi of vote fraud, adds jail time

 Suu Kyi’s party won the the 2020 general election in a landslide victory, but the army seized power the following February and kept her from a second five-year term in office.
 The army contends it acted because of alleged widespread fraud in the polls though independent election observers did not find any major irregularities.
 Some critics of Senior Gen. Min Aung Hlaing, who led the takeover and is now Myanmar’s top leader, believe he acted because the vote thwarted his own political ambitions.

+A spokesperson for the Bangkok-based Asian Network for Free Elections, a non-partisan poll watching group, said Friday they did not observe any election fraud.

+“Domestic election observers from Myanmar also did not see that,” Amaël Vier told The Associated Press.
+"There were improvements to be made for sure — we were still coming from a long way behind other democracies, in Myanmar –- but the claims of the junta that 25% of voters were fraudulent?
+This does not hold up to our scrutiny, for sure.”

-The military’s seizure prompted widespread peaceful protests that were quashed with lethal force, triggering armed resistance that some U.N. experts now characterize as civil war.
+The military’s seizure of power prompted widespread peaceful protests that were quashed with lethal force, triggering armed resistance that some U.N. experts now characterize as civil war.

 Suu Kyi had already been sentenced to 17 years in prison on charges of illegally importing and possessing walkie-talkies, violating coronavirus restrictions, sedition and five counts of corruption.
 Many top members of her party and government also have been jailed, while others are in hiding or have fled abroad.